Breakdown:

 1. “Chiquito” Student Thesis:

-Rigging by Karen Chen, Environment, Look Development, and Lighting done by Anna Riva
+Armadillo Rig by Avery Pendleton, Girl Rig by Karen Chen, Environment, Look Development, FX, and Lighting done by Anna Riva

 2. “Chiquito” Student Thesis:

-This shot was my favorite camera angle because of how small Chiquito feels being under a car.
-It was a challenge to get him rolling out of a ball with the device in his mouth.
+This shot was my favorite camera angle because of how small Chiquito feels under a car.
+It was a challenge to get him rolling out of a ball with the device in his mouth since the device is very awkwardly shaped.
+It took about a week to finish.

 Van Model by Daria Jean, Teleportation Device Model by Anabella Gonzales, Environment, Look Development, and Lighting done by Anna Riva